 To diagnose babesiosis, a doctor usually examines a blood sample under a microscope.

 Usually, no treatment is needed for a mild infection in healthy people with a functioning spleen because the infection typically disappears on its own.
 People with symptoms are treated with atovaquone plus azithromycin or quinine plus clindamycin.
 Atovaquone and azithromycin have fewer side effects.
-In areas where deer ticks are common, people can reduce the risk of getting the infection by taking precautions against ticks (see see Preventing Tick Bites).
+In areas where deer ticks are common, people can reduce the risk of getting the infection by taking precautions against ticks (see see Sidebar 2: Preventing Tick Bites).

 Last full review/revision March 2007 by Richard D. Pearson, MD